hellothere1873/SOC-Lab/Day10.md

 <img src="Images/AllrulesDay10.png">

 Did the same for the ubuntu-server just with failed for the log message and username root instead of 4625 and Administrator.

+Unfortunately at least for now I am unable to manually generate a brute force attack alert to test it I'll have to wait for natural alerts.